Database requirements

 Software requirements

-Deep Security supports these databases:
+Deep Security supports the following databases:

-• Microsoft SQL Server 2022
+• Microsoft SQL Server 2022 and its service packs

-• Microsoft SQL Server 2019
+• Microsoft SQL Server 2019 and its service packs

-• Microsoft SQL Server 2017
+• Microsoft SQL Server 2017 and its service packs

-• Microsoft SQL Server 2016
+• Microsoft SQL Server 2016 and its service packs

-• Microsoft SQL RDS
+• Microsoft SQL Relational Database Service (RDS)

-• Azure SQL Database (SaaS) (multi-tenancy is not supported)
+• Azure SQL Database (except multi-tenancy)

 Microsoft SQL Server Express considerations